PatrickCoakley23/milestone3-/README.md

 <a href="https://www.youtube.com/watch?v=rG6XinYr78A&feature=youtu.be"><img src="README/images/youtube_video.png" max-width="50%"></a>

+**Click the image or the link here [Youtube Video]( https://www.youtube.com/watch?v=rG6XinYr78A&feature=youtu.be)**
 ## DEPLOYMENT
-I first set up my repository on Github.
+I first set up my repository on [Github](https://github.com/).
 Github is a hosting platform which stores and presents my code.
-When logged into i click the green button on the right handside under repositories to create a new repository.
+When logged into GitHub i click the green button on the right handside under repositories to create a new repository.
 After creating a repository on github i click the green 'Gitpod' button which opens my repository in Gitpod.
 I don't ever create projects directly in Gitpod, i create them in Github, and use the green button to open my project and begin coding.

 Gitpod is an IDE (integrated development environment) that allows for software development.
-It's important when i create a new html file in Gitpod that i name my default file index.html as the server looks for this and loads this page automatically.
-Once i have inserted some code i can run my page in the browser and within seconds, i can view the web version of my page.
+Once i have inserted some code, i can run my page in the browser and within seconds, i can view the web version of my page.
 Gitpod is where i develop my project, write code and complete debugging issues.

-An important note, after i have created the repo in Github, I then open the repository each time from the Gitpod homepage, which shows me my most recent workspaces.
+An important note, after i have created the repo in Github, I then open the repository each time from the [Gitpod]( gitpod.io/) homepage, which shows me my most recent workspaces.
 If I were to click the green button in Github every time, this would just create a new version of my repository each time.

 In Gitpod, the next step is to commit any significant work and push it to Github.

-This project it is hosted on [Heroku]( https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQjwjer4BRCZARIsABK4QeUrUsqWM9q6V3aC9FczWoV80QkJn_rR-MNe3GDdz7XdQsVdGUbv3X8aAufJEALw_wcB).
+This project it is hosted on [Heroku]( https://signup.heroku.com/?c=70130000000NeLCAA0&gclid=Cj0KCQjwjer4BRCZARIsABK4QeUrUsqWM9q6V3aC9FczWoV80QkJn_rR-MNe3GDdz7XdQsVdGUbv3X8aAufJEALw_wcB) and i have outlined below how to deploy your project on Heroku.

-You Will also need a [MongoDB]( https://www.mongodb.com/atlas-signup-from-mlab) account.
+You will also need to create an account with [MongoDB]( https://www.mongodb.com/atlas-signup-from-mlab).

 ### Heroku Deployment
-To deploy Family Hub to heroku, take the following steps:
+To deploy this project to heroku, take the following steps:

 1. Create a `requirements.txt` file using the terminal command `pip freeze > requirements.txt`.